 In Minnesota, you do not need the consent of your spouse to obtain a divorce.
 You simply need to show that the marriage is irretrievably broken.
 If your spouse is denying this requirement, be prepared to attend court-ordered mediation or even possibly go to trial.

-Do the other issues – child support, child custody, spousal maintenance, and property – have to be decided before the divorce is final?
+Do the other issues – child support, child custody, spousal maintenance, and property – have to be decided before finalizing a divorce in Minnesota?

 Generally, yes.
 However, in certain situations it is possible to bifurcate your divorce proceeding and have the court retain jurisdiction over the remaining issues while entering your divorce decree.

 Also, Child Support Magistrates in Minnesota are capable of handling all child support proceedings.
 This can be done prior to the final dissolution or post-dissolution.

 How long do I have to live in Minnesota before I can get a divorce?